On real roots of polynomial systems of equations in the context of group theory: Average number of real roots

-{\rm(3)} For a simple group $K$, the above inequalities turn into the equalities. \end{corollary} \begin{proof} (1) and (2) follow from the Alexandrov-Fenchel inequalities for mixed volumes of ellipsoids ${\rm Ell}(\pi_i)$; see \cite{Al}.
-The mixed volume of balls is equal to the product of their radii multiplied by $\sigma_n$.
-Hence (3) follows from Corollary \ref{Ball} (2). \end{proof} \begin{remark} The inequalities from Corollary \ref{Hodge} are the analogs of the Hodge inequalities for the intersection indices of projective algebraic varieties; see, for example, \cite{KK}. \end{remark}
+The following two statements are not used later.
+They are included for completeness. \begin{corollary} Let $U$ be an open subset of $K$.
+Then the average number of common zeros of $n$ random $\pi_i$-polynomials contained in $U$ is equal to \end{corollary} \begin{proof} Equality (\ref{eqAK}) from \cite[Theorem 1]{AK} remains valid when restricting functions from the spaces $V_i$ and convex bodies $\mathcal B_i$ to any open subset $U$ in $X$.
+The statement follows. \end{proof} \begin{corollary} For any representations $\pi_1,\ldots,\pi_n$ \begin{itemize} \item[(1)] $ \mathfrak M^2(\pi_1,\ldots,\pi_n)\geq\mathfrak M(\pi_1,\ldots,\pi_{n-1},\pi_{n-1})\cdot\mathfrak M(\pi_1,\ldots,\pi_n,\pi_n), $ \item[(2)] ${\mathfrak M}^n(\pi_1,\ldots,\pi_n) \ge \mathfrak M(\pi_1)\cdot\ldots\cdot \mathfrak M(\pi_n)$. \item[(3)] If the group $K$ is simple, then all of these inequalities become equalities. \end{itemize} \end{corollary} \begin{proof} (1) and (2) follow from the Alexandrov–Fenchel inequalities for the mixed volumes of the ellipsoids ${\rm Ell}(\pi_i)$; see \cite{Al}.
+The mixed volume of balls equals the product of their radii, multiplied by the volume of the unit ball.
+Hence (3) follows from Corollary \ref{Ball} (2). \end{proof} \begin{remark} The inequalities of Corollary \ref{Hodge} are analogues of the Hodge inequalities for intersection indices of hypersurfaces in a projective algebraic variety; see, e.g., \cite{KK}. \end{remark}